laniqo-public/do-not-change-me/README.md

 # Do not translate me - dataset listing entities that should not be modified in the translation process.

+## What is this?

-## This repository contains the dataset used in the paper: Do Not Change Me: On Transferring Entities Without Modification in Neural Machine Translation -- a Multilingual Perspective (accepted at MTSummit 2025)
+This repository contains the dataset used in the paper:

+Do Not Change Me: On Transferring Entities Without Modification in Neural Machine Translation -- a Multilingual Perspective (accepted at MTSummit 2025)

+## And how about some more details?

 In this work, we investigate how modern machine translation systems handle non-translatable entities — like emails, phone numbers, URLs, or emojis — and whether they preserve them correctly across languages.
 Surprisingly, even state-of-the-art systems often struggle!